manuelapop/console-bank-atm/README.md

 # console-bank-atm

 This is a console .net C# application.
-To run the code just run from debugger.
+To run the code open in visual studio and run from debugger.